 The American-Made Solar Prize (Solar Prize) is a $3 million prize competition designed to revitalize U.S. solar manufacturing through a series of contests and the development of a diverse and powerful support network that leverages national laboratories, energy incubators, and other resources across the country.
 The competition enables the rapid development of innovative solar solutions by providing resources and support to entrepreneurs as they transform concepts into early-stage prototypes ready for industry testing.
 By tapping into the nation’s unparalleled innovation ecosystem and America’s competitive spirit, this competition helps to reenergize American energy innovation and supports the growth of U.S. manufacturing.

 NREL selected five organizations to receive a $100,000 contract to help ensure the success of the Solar Prize.
-Called Power Connectors, these organizations are a core group of Connectors that will work alongside NREL to implement parts of the program and secure additional resources and partners.
-Power Connectors will work alongside NREL to build a sustainable network of experts to support competitors, recruit new competitors, grow private funding instruments, and develop long-term plans for the program.
+Called Power Connectors, these organizations are a core group of Connectors that work alongside NREL to implement parts of the program and secure additional resources and partners.
+Power Connectors work alongside NREL to build a sustainable network of experts to support competitors, recruit new competitors, grow private funding instruments, and develop long-term plans for the program.
 Two organizations will host demonstration days after the Set! and Go!
 Contests, bringing together competitors and a panel of judges, potential customers and investors, key stakeholders, and other industry leaders that can help competitors advance their solutions.

 - Elemental Excelerator – Honolulu, Hawaii